StrafeChat/stargate/README.md

-# stargate
+# Stargate

-WebSocket Server for Strafe
+WebSocket Server for the StrafeChat app.
+Currently being rewritten in Go Fiber.